Olical/nfnl/README.md

 Tests are written under `fnl/spec/nfnl/**/*_spec.fnl`.
-They're compiled into the `lua/` directory by nfnl itself and executed by [Plenary][plenary], you must have this plugin installed in order to run the test suite.
+They're compiled into the `lua/` directory by nfnl itself and executed by [Plenary][plenary], you must have this plugin installed in order to run the test suite within Neovim.

 The project local `.nfnl.fnl` defines the `<localleader>pt` mapping which allows you to execute the test suite from within Neovim using Plenary.

+To run the tests outside of your configuration you can run `./script/setup-test-deps` (installs dependencies into this local directory) and then `./script/test` to execute the tests in a headless local Neovim configuration.

 ## Unlicensed